certeu/morio/docs/docs/guides/design/readme.md

-Here, our choice for Morio is [Beats by Elastic](https://www.elastic.co/beats) because it is easy to install, configure, and manage, has native support for pushing data to Kafka, and handles backpressure which makes for a resolient setup.
+Here, our choice for Morio is [Beats by Elastic](https://www.elastic.co/beats) because it is easy to install, configure, and manage, has native support for pushing data to Kafka, and handles back pressure which makes for a resilient setup.

 As a foreshadowing bonus, it generates ECS compliant data by default.